Last Updated: April 24, 2014

-This Chinese-made iPod and iPhone radio looks like it might be hard to get support for (and seems kind of generic), but its low price and compatibility--and that it's still being made--make it somewhat attractive.
+This Chinese-made iPod and iPhone radio looks like it might be hard to get support for (and seems kind of generic), but its low price and compatibility make it somewhat attractive.
 The remote sits inline between the iPod and remote and allows you to control your device or listen to FM radio.
 It's compatible with the 3rd generation nano and up, iPod touch, iPhone, and iPod Classic.

 This product is only available in the UK.
-That may be OK, as it doesn't seem to elicit many positives.
+That may be OK, as it doesn't seem to elicit many positive reviews.

-Though the FM Xtra achieves the same result as Apple and Griffin’s products – getting FM radio to the iPod – it does it in many different ways.
+Though the FM Xtra achieves the same result as Apple and Griffin’s products—getting FM radio to the iPod—it does it in different ways from the other products on this list.
 It connects to the iPod’s headphone jack.
 This makes it compatible with more iPods, but it also means that you’re forced to use the included headphones, rather than ones you choose.
-It is also battery powered (two AAAs), rather than drawing its power from the iPod, meaning that it’s likely to be heavier than either competitor.
+It is also battery powered (two AAAs), rather than drawing its power from the iPod, meaning that it’s likely to be heavier than the competition.

-Digisette does not seem to have a website and the product seems to have been discontinued so look for it, if you want to, on the secondary market.
+Digisette does not seem to have a website and the product seems to have been discontinued.
+Look for it, if you want to, on the secondary market.